Welcome to the Catholic Education Diocese of Wollongong (CEDoW) COVID-19 Information Centre

 - Coronavirus video - Good Hygiene Starts Here

 - Coronavirus video - Help Stop The Spread

 The Federal Government has released new ways to stay up to date with the latest COVID-19 information.
 The Coronavirus Australia app is available for download from the Apple App Store and the Google Play Store.

 The most important thing to remember is this is not cause for panic.
 We are taking every reasonable step to protect the health of students and staff in our schools, and to slow the spread of COVID-19 in our community.

-All parents/carers have the option of keeping their children home from school, as per the latest direction from the Prime Minister and NSW Premier.
-However, if your child(ren) are currently attending school in person it is a good idea to be prepared for the possibility that your school may be required to close temporarily.
+It is a good idea to be prepared for the possibility that your school may be required to close temporarily.
 If this applies to you, you may wish to consider the following:

 Who will pick your child up from school in the event of a sudden closure?